 Walthamstow’s Ancient House is reputedly London’s oldest dwelling.
 I’m talking older than William Shakespeare.
 Originally built in the reign of Henry VI, they certainly picked the right name for it.

 Now it’s a privately rented property.
 Imagine staying in a building full of so much history.
 I wish walls could talk.

 I loved wandering around this quaint little pocket of London.
 I couldn’t stop snapping the beautiful cottages and colourful terraces on my walkabout.
 Plus there’s enough to keep your tastebuds tingling on your visit.
-Next time you fancy stepping away from Central London make a date with the eden of the east, you won’t be disappointed.
+Next time you fancy stepping away from Central London make a date with the eden of the east and check out Walthamstow village, you won’t be disappointed.

 My first post in the series was on Wimbledon village, which you can read here.